archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Fixed bug in _CreateAddPlaylistActions function when choosing download from add audio/video as the window is reduced.
 - Added an option in mpmrc to enable/disable removal of videos ids (line 100).
 - Fixed bug in _DownloadVideoList function when 'direct_download' is set to no.
 - Simplified _FzfEnqueueOptions and modified _MakeMpvPlaylist --fzf option to handle empty 'use_mpvc' variable value in mpmrc.